The historic port village of Nelligen lies on a sweeping bend of the majestic Clyde River, 10kms west of Batemans Bay.

-The picturesque riverside village of Nelligen is the first place to greet visitors arriving from the winding forest highway to Eurobodalla’s west.
-Just 10 minutes from Batemans Bay, the town has signalled the start of a beach and bush holiday for generations of Australians.
+The picturesque riverside village of Nelligen is the first place to greet visitors arriving in Eurobodalla from the west via the Kings Highway.

 There are some great gravel rides from Nelligen which take riders out to Shallow Crossing and beyond to Big Bit Lookout.

 Kayaking is a very popular way to explore the waterways around Nelligen.

 Hire a kayak from Nelligen Kayak Hire or take a guided tour from Batemans Bay with Merinda Cruises to see the oyster farms of the lower reaches of the Clyde River.

 The Merinda Cruise departs daily from the Boatshed in Batemans Bay and takes a scenic trip up the Clyde River to Nelligen and return.
 Enjoy an optional fish, chips and salad lunch on board.

 Boats are a regular site on the river and if you have your own you can launch it at Nelligen for the boat ramp on the western side of the river.
 Boat hire is available from Batemans Bay.

 Nelligen is a tranquil place, and sits on the edge of the Clyde River as if watching over the past.
 The town’s history is rich and fascinating with gold prospectors, bushrangers and steam ships having all called Nelligen home.